Introduction

 Giffen Goods

-Giffen goods are highly inferior goods that have no close substitute or alternatives. so people have no other option.
+Giffen goods are highly inferior goods that have no close substitutes or alternatives.
+So people have no other option.
 They have to buy it.
 Goods like bajra, potatoes, bread, wheat, etc come under the categories of Giffen goods.
 Giffen goods have positive relationships with the price.
 If the price of Giffen goods increases, its demand also increases and vice-versa.
 Giffen goods do not follow the basic law of demand.
 To understand why demand increase with its price deeply, Read this article: Giffen paradox

 Examples of Giffen Goods